 - Presentation format: Talk on consortium day and participation in

 - Proceedings: Included in conference proceedings and ACM Digital

-The goal of the ICMI Doctoral Consortium is to provide PhD students with an opportunity to present their work to a group of mentors and peers from a diverse set of academic and industrial institutions, to receive feedback on their doctoral research plan and progress, and to build a cohort of young researchers interested in designing multimodal interfaces.
-We invite students from all PhD granting institutions who are in the process of forming or carrying out a plan for their PhD research in the area of designing multimodal interfaces.
-The Consortium will be held on November 12th, 2016.
+The goal of the ICMI Doctoral Consortium is to provide PhD students with an opportunity to present their work to a group of mentors and peers from a diverse set of academic and industrial institutions, to receive feedback on their doctoral research plan and progress, and to build a cohort of young researchers interested in designing and developing multimodal interfaces and interaction.
+We invite students from all PhD granting institutions who are in the process of forming or carrying out a plan for their PhD research in the area of designing and developing multimodal interfaces.
+The Consortium will be held on November 13th, 2017.
 We expect to provide economic support to most attendees that will cover part of their costs (travel, registration, meals etc.).

 Who should apply?

 While we encourage applications from students at any stage of doctoral training, the doctoral consortium will benefit most the students who are in the process of forming or developing their doctoral research.
 These students will have passed their qualifiers or have completed the majority of their coursework, will be planning or developing their dissertation research, and will not be very close to completing their dissertation research.
 Students from any PhD granting institution whose research falls within designing and developing multimodal interfaces and interaction are encouraged to apply.